Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson8.md

 **The Coordinator Protocol**
 All coordinators will conform to this protocol.
 At bare minimum, it should include:
 - A property to store any child coordinators.
+Coordinator responsibility is to handle navigation flow: the same way that UINavigationController keeps reference of its stack, Coordinators do the same with their children.
 - A property to store the navigation controller being used to present view controllers.
 (Even if you don’t show the navigation bar at the top, using a navigation controller is the easiest way to present view controllers.)
 - A `start()` function to make the coordinator take control.
 This allows us to create a coordinator fully and activate it only when we’re ready.